I don’t usually put my writing here, but this is important to me so I thought I’d share. Maybe you can relate.

 There is comfort in having a faith and a church.
 It is an excuse to bring family together.
 For my family, it would be the only time we are together, that is, if we all went.
 There are six of us and we all have different dinner times.
 The doors to our rooms do not lock, but they are always closed.
 Out of the five of us that live together, some can go four days without seeing another’s face.

 I think the urgency my mother has for everyone to go to mass is more about a fear that she is not successfully holding the family together.
 It is the same urgency she has the one time a year we take a family photo for our Christmas cards.
 She gets similar cards from her friends–“Look at my best friend from college’s family!
 One is going to be a doctor, this one is studying to be a lawyer!”–she would point to them and tell me tales of their perfection.
-When I’m designing the card and coming up with a greeting I write “Happy holidays, from the Rodulfos” to consider her non-religious friends.
-She makes me rewrite it to “Merry Christmas.
+When I’m designing the card and coming up with a greeting she makes sure I write “Merry Christmas.
 God Bless, the Rodulfos.”
 My mother wants that comfort of knowing she will see us all, together, at the same time each week.
-In a way, we take a family portrait every Sunday and by the looks of it, there are only three people left in the family: my mother, my father, and my little sister who has no yet learned to think for herself.
+In a way, we take a family portrait every Sunday and by the looks of it, there are only three people left in the family: my mother, my father, and my little sister who has not yet learned to think for herself.

 I do not doubt God is somewhere but I am struggling to find him in the walls of a church building.
 I can’t feel at home in a space that feels so impersonal, where your view is the backs of your neighbors, the air is cold, and each step echoes loudly in the obviously empty space.
 I can’t feel connected to Catholicism when it tells me that talking to God means speaking to him words that are not my own.
 I cannot bear to tell my mother I don’t think I’m Catholic anymore.
 I cannot bear it because I know the face she will return – eyes glassy in disappointment, her usually faint frown lines deep – is not, like God, something I do not see.